IMPORTANT UPDATE

 • Panasonic Corporation, Panasonic Corporation of North America, Panasonic Canada Inc., and Sanyo Electric Co., Ltd. (collectively, “Panasonic”).

-In the film capacitors proceeding, respective settlements have been reached with the following defendants:
+In the Film Capacitors Class Action, respective settlements have been reached with the following defendants:

 • NCC/UCC;